 Nightlife at Galleries, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND – Associação de Turismo do Porto e Norte, AR

-Lusitano Café – great bar with a mixed crowd built in a former warehouse with incredibly high ceilings.
-It starts to get busy around midnight and has an open atmosphere with more of a socializing scene.
+Lusitano Café – A great bar with a mixed crowd, built in a former warehouse with incredibly high ceilings.
+It starts to get busy around midnight and has an open atmosphere, offering more of a socializing scene.

-Conceição 35 – this is a new bar in town and is gay-owned.
-It’s a small but energetic place with a front bar and back dance floor.
-The crowd is also mixed but will likely be more gay than straight depending on the night.
+Conceição 35 – This is a new gay-owned bar in town.
+It’s a small but energetic place with a front bar and a back dance floor.
+The crowd is mixed but will likely lean more gay than straight, depending on the night.

-Syndikato – all old gay bar located outside of the center.
-In past years, Porto’s nightlife was not in the city center and this place has been around since then.
-It’s an gay institution in Porto and plenty of local bar goeres.
-It’s open on weekends and on Wednesday’s when they have a drag performance.
-It’s a bit of a dive bar and not nearly as hip as the mixed crowd bars in the center, but it could still be fun with the right crowd.
+Syndikato – An old gay bar located outside the center.
+In past years, Porto’s nightlife was not concentrated in the city center, and this place has been around since then.
+It’s a gay institution in Porto and a favorite among local bar-goers.
+It’s open on weekends and on Wednesdays, when they host drag performances.
+It’s a bit of a dive bar and not as hip as the mixed crowd bars in the center, but it can still be fun with the right crowd.

-Pride – this bar is a bit outside the center and has been around for a while.
-It’s a local favorite that’s been around before the nightlife starting moving to the Galleries.
-It’s known for its flamboyant drag shows and often attracts a slightly younger and alternative crowd.
+Pride – This bar is a bit outside the center and has been a local favorite for years, even before nightlife shifted to the Galleries.
+It’s known for its flamboyant drag shows and often attracts a younger, more alternative crowd.

-Plano B – The place to end the night is definitely Plano B, but you won’t find a crowd here until after 1 am.
-The place looks small upon first entering but head downstairs and you’ll find two additional bars and two large dance floors playing either top 40 or house music, depending on your style.
-This place is gay-friendly and has a mixed crowd.
+Plano B – The place to end the night is definitely Plano B, but you won’t find a crowd here until after 1 a.m.
+The venue looks small upon entering, but head downstairs to discover two additional bars and two large dance floors playing either top 40 or house music, depending on your style.
+This spot is gay-friendly and draws a mixed crowd.

-Zoom – this is the only gay specific club in town.
-It’s extremely popular and can be especially crowded on Saturdays.
-It’s in the city center and like other places, is located in a former warehouse.
-You find cute go-go boys and an energetic crowd dancing to house music.
+Zoom – The only gay-specific club in town, Zoom is extremely popular and can be especially crowded on Saturdays.
+Located in the city center, it occupies a former warehouse.
+Expect energetic crowds dancing to house music and cute go-go boys.

 Gay Saunas & Cruising Bars